bifurcationkit/BifurcationKitDocs.jl/docs/src/bt.md

 ```

 !!! info "Note"
-    You should not need to call `computeNormalForm` except if you need the full information about the branch point.
+    You should not need to call `getNormalForm` except if you need the full information about the branch point.

 ## References